 They need to be prepared to answer questions from their peers about their strategy so they need to have considered the arguments that would not support their strategy.

-Depending on resources and skill-level of the students, the teacher may opt for a presentation using Power Point/Keynote, Prezi, Adobe Spark video (available to use freely), poster paper and pens etc. Students could write a report if appropriate or create a broadcast that they can record and share in the classroom.
+Depending on resources and skill-level of the students, the teacher may opt for a presentation using Power Point/Keynote, Prezi, Adobe Express video (available to use freely), poster paper and pens etc. Students could write a report if appropriate or create a broadcast that they can record and share in the classroom.

 Roles may be allocated as follows: